 The Massachusetts Bar Association’s Mock Trial Program offers high school students, from across the state, an opportunity to test their skills as lawyers and witnesses in a simulated courtroom competition.
 Throughout the competition, students learn about the fundamentals of the American judicial system and how it can impact their lives.

 - Schools are divided into 32 geographic regions and compete in three preliminary rounds.
-The team with the greatest percentage of wins in each region advances.
-If two or more teams within a geographic region have the same percentage of wins, tiebreaker contests follow.
+The team with the greatest number of wins in each region advances.
+If two or more teams within a geographic region have the same number of wins, tiebreaker contests follow.

 - The state champion — Team Massachusetts — competes for the national title.